Spanish–Ottoman Wars: Clash of overseas interests and globalization of war

-The first contacts were carried with Safavid Iran through Petrus de Monte Libano (a Maronite ambassador), who developed a report to Shah Ismail I of the political situation in Europe and the greatness of Charles V, King of Spain and Emperor of the Holy Roman Empire (being compared with Charlemagne), as well as brother-in-law of the King of Hungary Louis II of Hungary.
-This informs were done to reach a possible ally for Persia against the Ottomans after the Turkish conquest of Egypt.
-The Venetian republic was considered first, but they rejected the offers due to the Persian interests to include Portuguese Empire (a rival of Venetians in the Spice trade) in the alliance after Afonso de Albuquerque on Goa stablished good relations with Safavids on 1513.
-Although Spanish envoy in the Mamluk Court, Peter Martyr d'Anghiera, heard about the Persian-Venetian conversations and communicated it to Pedro Fajardo with stories that the Shah was a powerful sovereign capable of challenging all the princes of the world, generating fascination among Spanish diplomacy (which already were interested in Persia since the suggestion of Pope Leo X to Ferdinand II of Aragon about a mutual Catholic-Shia alliance between Portugal, Castile-Aragon Union, Jagiellonian Hungary and Ṣafavids against Sunni Ottoman Caliphate), motivating Spain to send missions to Iran in 1516 to 1519.
-So it was developed a Habsburg–Persian alliance, and the Persians in 1524 proposed to Habsburg Spain the development of a Two-front war against Ottoman Empire with the condition to not conclude separate peaces.
-Also Charles V communicated to Persians about the French–Habsburg rivalry and the need of Persian support against a possible Franco-Ottoman alliance.
-However, the subsequent Shah Tahmasp I encountered logistical difficulties implementing the agreements reached due to delayed communications (having long delays of between 7–8 years due to technological deficiencies).
-However, the Iranians and the Spanish were de facto allies, and Ottoman war plans always included securing the border with Persia when campaigning against Spain, and vice versa, even Álvaro de Bazán, testified in his Chronicles that Suleiman the Magnificent had fears of a two-front war against Spain and Persia simultaneously.
-To reinforce this project, Persians under Qadi Jahan Qazvini reinforced their contacts with the Portuguese, the Venetians, the Mughals, and the Shiite Deccan sultanates.
-Also influenced in this approach the Portuguese maritime exploration, which brought news of the Turkish-Iranian Wars (full of victories for the Persians until the Battle of Chaldiran) and the testimonies of the travels of explorers, both foreigners such as the Italian Ludovico de Varthema, and those of Spaniards such as Martín Fernández de Figueroa (a Spanish soldier in the Portuguese Empire during his expeditions to the Persian Gulf and India) and his work Tratado de la conquista de las Islas de Persia y Arabia, edited by Juan Agüero de Trasmiera.
-Even Ferdinand Columbus would tell King Charles I that Spain had the right to conquer Persia.
+The first contacts were made with Safavid Iran via Petrus de Monte Libano (a Maronite ambassador), who developed a report to Shah Ismail I on the political situation in Europe and the greatness of Charles V, King of Spain and Holy Roman Emperor (including comparison with Charlemagne), as well as brother-in-law of King Louis II of Hungary.
+This information was provided to reach a potential ally for Persia against the Ottomans after the Turkish conquest of Egypt.
+The Republic of Venice was considered first, but it rejected the offers because of the Persian interest in including the Portuguese Empire (a rival of the Venetians in the spice trade) in the alliance, after Afonso de Albuquerque in Goa established good relations with the Safavids in 1513.
+Although Spanish envoy to the Mamluk Court, Peter Martyr d'Anghiera, heard about the Persian-Venetian conversations and communicated this to Pedro Fajardo.
+This communication included stories that the Shah was a powerful sovereign capable of challenging all the princes of the world, generating fascination among Spanish diplomats (who were already interested in Persia since the suggestion by Pope Leo X to Ferdinand II of Aragon of a mutual Catholic-Shia alliance between Portugal, the Castile-Aragon Union, Jagiellonian Hungary and Safavids against the Sunni Ottoman Caliphate).
+This motivated Spain to send missions to Persia in 1516–1519.

+Thus a Habsburg–Persian alliance developed, and the Persians in 1524 proposed to Habsburg Spain the development of a two-front war against the Ottoman Empire, on the condition of not concluding separate peace treaties.
+In addition, Charles V communicated to the Persians about the French–Habsburg rivalry and the need for Persian support against a possible Franco-Ottoman alliance.
+However, the subsequent Shah Tahmasp I encountered logistical difficulties in implementing the agreements reached, because of delayed communications (between 7 and 8 years due to technological deficiencies).
+However, the Persians and the Spanish were de facto allies, and Ottoman war plans always included securing the border with Persia when campaigning against Spain, and vice versa.
+Even Álvaro de Bazán testified in his chronicles that Suleiman the Magnificent feared a two-front war against Spain and Persia.
+To support this project, Persians under Qadi Jahan Qazvini reinforced their contacts with the Portuguese, the Venetians, the Mughals, and the Shiite Deccan sultanates.
+This approach also influenced Portuguese maritime exploration, which brought news of the Turkish-Iranian Wars (with many victories for the Persians until the Battle of Chaldiran) and testimonies about the travels of explorers.
+These explorers included both foreigners—such as the Italian Ludovico de Varthema—and Spaniards such as Martín Fernández de Figueroa (a Spanish soldier in the Portuguese Empire during his expeditions to the Persian Gulf and India).
+He published the book Tratado de la conquista de las Islas de Persia y Arabia (Treaty of the conquest of the Islands of Persia and Arabia), edited by Juan Agüero de Trasmiera.
+Ferdinand Columbus told King Charles I that Spain had the right to conquer Persia.